 Animal Symbolism of Spring

-After coving a bit about how spring is such a catalyst for certain creatures, let’s dive into animals who really sing during this transitional time of year.
+After covering a bit about how spring is such a catalyst for certain creatures, let’s dive into animals that really sing during this transitional time of year.
 Here are a few insights into animal symbolism of spring that might pique your vernal vibes:

 Geese